th-otto/FlyDials/README.md

 # The legendary GEM FlyDials library

-As seen seen in [Gemini](https://github.com/gereons/gemini) - the true one, not that AI crap.
+As seen in [Gemini](https://github.com/gereons/gemini) - the true one, not that AI crap.

 ![Example FlyDials dialog, as seen in Gemini.](flydials.png "FlyDials example")